 As a solution, I started to look for UK-based fulfilment centres.
 Moving quickly was key, as I had orders coming in every day.
 As a result, I probably started to save 2-4 hours per day at peak by not having to fulfil in-house.
 And, as that time saved was spent on marketing, product development and content, there is no doubt that this led to growth, both in terms of customer numbers and my business offering.

-The other noticeable impact is on stock.
+The other noticeable impact of outsourcing is on stock.
 There is a limit to how much stock I can physically have at my own home.

 And finally, do you have any key advice for other eCommerce businesses that are looking to grow in the way you have?